eclecticlogic/stepper/README.md

 <img src="etc/fibonacci.png"/>

-As you can see Stepper automatically created a placeholder Lambda function to handle any "computation" needs to simplify the construction of the state machine.
 Stepper can automatically register the Lambda and create the Step Function or it can output the code for those pieces and you can manually register them.
+Stepper supports:

+- variable assignments and expressions
+- if/else branching
+- for loops over range with step and looping over collections
+- while loops
+- "when" which is a variation of the traditional switch statement for multi-predicate branching
+- task ASL state for calling activities, accessing queues, etc.
+- wait and fail construct
+- annotation driver retry logic
+- parallel state that simply includes other stepper programs to be run concurrently
+- goto statement for complex logic
+- try/catch construct for error handling.

 To learn how to get started with Stepper, head over to the Getting Started page of the wiki.
 The language reference is also accessible from the wiki pages.